Help! My dog is hyper!

 Relax .....

-and truly switch off and rest is crucial to helping lower their hyperactivity.
+and truly switching off and resting is crucial to helping lower their hyperactivity.

 Nutrition

 Consider what you are feeding your dog.
 Some dog food brands are high in sugar and low in nutritional value.
-As with us ..your dogs mental and physical health will be affected by the food they eat.
-Ensuring they are having a high quality food may help lower over arousal.
+As with us, your dogs' mental and physical health will be affected by the food they eat.
+Ensuring they have high-quality food may help lower over-arousal.

 Together we can help your dog relax ☺️